ChessDryad Hall of Fame

 Elizabeth Shaughnessy ELIZABETH SHAUGHNESSY (1937 - present): This former Irish Women's Chess Champion and Women's Olympic Chess Team member started the Berkeley 'Chess in the Schools' project in 1982.
 Her concept was to hire strong local players, who were also good teachers, and have them teach chess in the schools; the non-profit program was funded by the parents, as well as by donations.
 She invented this program model.
 Since then her program has grown to hundreds of schools and tens of thousands of alumni; which include several GMs and IMs.
 She has the largest such school in Northern California.
 Such was her success (and her political acumen), that she was elected to the Berkeley School Board and served very successfully as its President.
 She was also the president of Cal Chess for several years.
 In 2010 her Berkeley Chess School received the educator of the year award; and another in 2011.
 Among the Berkeley Chess School alumni are a world champion under 18, GMs, IMs, FMs and many State and National Champions.

 Alan Kirshner Dr. ALAN KIRSHNER (1938 - present): A professor at Ohlone College and a USCF Local TD, Dr. Kirshner started teaching chess at Weibel Elementary School in 1989, when his son was a student there.
 In 1991 when he helped form the famous award winning Blue Knights elementary school chess team (taught by Richard Shorman), he was instrumental in its initial location... the Fremont Public Library.
 He ran the California Grade Level Championships in 1993 and 1995; and the California State Elementary\HS Championships in 1995 and 2000.
 The USCF awarded him the Volunteer of the Month in 1997.
 In 1993 he became a CalChess board member.
 A few years later he became the CalChess Scholastic Chair, which he sat upon from 1995 through 2004.
 He also contributed many articles and photographs to the CalChess Journal and in 2002 received the Chess Journalist of America award for Best Chess Photograph.
 Most importantly, however, in 2000 he created the non-profit Success Chess School which since its inception has taught thousands of Fremont elementary school children - chess.
 In 2005, he ran the California Northern Regionals in San Jose.
 He stepped down from running the Success Chess School after the 2005 California Northern Regionals ended.
 Recently in 2006 and 2007, he ran the Scholastic State Championships for CalChess and the profits from the events brought CalChess back to financial solvency.
-He still continues to teach chess at the Weibel Elementary School.
+He still continued to teach chess at the Weibel Elementary School.
+At its height, Weibel had 240 chess students.
+The Weibel Elementary girls team won divisions in the USCF's All-Girls National Championships eight times during the 2010-2020 decade and their competitive team won two USCF Open National Championships (K-3 in 2010 and K-6 in 2012).
+In 2016 he was awarded the Susan Polgar National Open Lifetime Achievement Award and in 2022 the U.S. Chess Federation honored him with their Scholastic Service Award.

 Richard Shorman RICHARD SHORMAN (1938 - 2023): A chess columnist for the Hayward Daily Review for over 13 years (1967 – 1981), the Fremont-Newark Argus and the Dublin-Livermore-Pleasanton Herald & News (both 1968-1974), he also occasionally ghostwrote a couple of other SF Bay Area chess columns; George Koltanowski's column (early 1960's) and Jude Acers' Berkeley Barb (1972-75).
 He also proofread and corrected the Jude Acers' column.
 Co-instigator of that famous SF East Bay legend, the Cherryland Café (1962-1977), Harold James (proprietor and cook) provided the place and a sarcastic wit, Richard provided the chess and a dry wit.
 In 1972 Richard discussed the Spassky-Fischer Match at Cal State Hayward and did behind the scenes Russian translations of Soviet chess publications for KQED's Friday and Saturday programs on the match.
 His amazing chess classes at Chabot Junior College in 1974 were very well attended, despite the dense curriculum; Pawn Endings by Maizelis, Masters of the Chessboard by Reti, Chess the Easy Way by Fine were among his required textbooks.
 He also was at various times, editor of the Oakland YMCA Chess Bulletin (1959-60), Central California Chess Association Publicity Director and League Director, Director/Instructor of the Lera late night chess group for three decades, Hayward Chess Club Instructor/Lecturer, Hayward Chess Club President, Chess in Action Games Editor, Scacchic/Chess Voice Games Editor, Lera Brilliancy Prize Judge for 30 years, Tournament Director-Junior Divisions for Chess Friends of Northern California, and teacher to thousands of SF East Bay adults and kids for over 60 years.
 Also, was the major photo contributor for most of the Northern California chess magazines since 1968.
 He has added more games to ChessDryad's CalBase than anybody else.
 Awarded the title, "Official CalChess Photographer", he was also the official photographer for ChessDryad.com.